spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 * Memory resources in GiB/TiB Hours.
 * GPU resources in GPU Hours.

-## Ocean Savings from Right-Sizing
+## Ocean Savings from Right-Sizing Your Workloads

 These are your actual savings from using the Ocean right-sizing recommendations feature.